Sarah A. Jacobson

 Publications – Peer-Reviewed

 Ando, AmyAwokuse, TitusChan, NathanGonzález Ramírez, JimenaGulati, SumeetInteris, Matthew, Jacobson, Sarah, Manning, Dale, and Stolper, Samuel, 2023.
-“Environmental and Natural Resource Economics and Systemic Racism.Review of Environmental Economics and Policy, Forthcoming.
+“Environmental and Natural Resource Economics and Systemic Racism.Review of Environmental Economics and Policy, 18(1): 143-64.
 RFF working paper version.

 Podcast of me and Jimena talking about the paper!